Today is Evan’s 2nd birthday! Here is an overview of the cake, food, and decorations.

 For favors, I made lego crayons again.
 I put 6 alternating crayons in each sandwich bag, stapled cardstock over the top, printed out lego crayons in lego font, and glued it over the cardstock.

 I couldn’t find a 2T bright yellow shirt for Evan, so I ended up buying yellow dye from Amazon and dyed one of his white Hanes shirts.
-I actually ended up dying two shirts.
-The first shirt didn’t turn out as well.
-I dyed the shirt in a pot of heated water.
-The directions said to stir the shirt frequently and I apparently didn’t stir frequently enough.
-It came out really splotchy.
-The second shirt turned out much better.
 After soaking in the heated water and dye, I placed the shirts in the drier over high heat.

 I traced a 2 and the same Lego Star Wars characters onto freezer paper, cut them out with a scrapbooking crafts knife, ironed the freezer paper onto the shirt, and applied two coats of fabric paint (green, white, and black).